Periodontal Treatment

 Actual Patient of Dr. Samaha

-• Pregnancy and other times of hormonal change in a woman increase susceptibility to gum disease.
+• Genetics may increase susceptibility to gum disease.

-• Diabetes increases the risk for any infection, including periodontal disease.
+• Diabetes increases the risk of infection, including periodontal disease.

 If I Have Periodontal Disease, Can it be Treated?

-• Dr. Lisa Marie Samaha is nationally recognized through her teaching and research institute, Perio Arts Institute, as one of the nation’s premier experts on the diagnosis and non-surgical treatment of periodontal disease.
-Additionally, she has developed an innovative, effective and gentle periodontal treatment program.
-Please contact Dr. Samaha today.
+Dr. Lisa Marie Samaha is nationally recognized through her teaching and research institute, Perio Arts Institute, as one of the nation’s leading experts in the diagnosis and non-surgical treatment of periodontal disease.
+Her approach emphasizes gentle, effective care that supports both oral and systemic health.
+Please contact Dr. Samaha today to learn more.